By Lauren keyson

-We’re just a few days away from our new panel on AI and IoT, “Disruptive Technologists Upends IoT Using AI: Smart Homes, Cities & Governments”!
+We’re just a few days away from our panel on Artificial Intelligence and The Internet of Things, “Disruptive Technologists Upends IoT Using AI: Smart Homes, Cities & Governments”.
 Ahead of Monday’s big event, we wanted to give you a taste of some of the topics we’ll be discussing with our panelists.

 IoT (or “internet of things”) is going to be at the heart of the discussion on Monday, so let’s get a working definition: